Pension planning 2026

 Pension architecture, read properly.

 We've been running pension-withdrawal reviews since 2017.
 The Article 5 BVV3 grounds, the canton-of-withdrawal tariff selection, the destination-country treaty modelling, the vested-benefits-account routing — applied to your specific leaving-Switzerland situation.
-Free, 45 minutes, in English, with Hans.
+Free, 45 minutes, in English, with Nicole.
 We say 'wait and route via vested benefits' more often than 'withdraw now' — because the math usually favours patience.

-Book your withdrawal review with Hans
+Book your first Swiss insurance review